Cover Image for 5 Popular Investment Strategies Explained

 Be very careful what you put your money into for income investing, and be willing to accept a very low rate of return.

-It’s important to also consider value investing in the impact investing cases.
+It's also important to consider value investing in the impact investing cases.
 If you are passionate about the environment, for example, but invest in companies that are known polluters, your values are clearly misaligned with your investment choices.

 Like any other investment strategy, there are pros and cons to impact investing.